lmnleaf/github-getting-started-guides/ghec/EDUs/edu-quickstart-enterprise-setup.md

   - **Best Practices**
     - Set up SSO at the Enterprise Level.
-    - For more information, see BEST PRACTICES
+    - For more information, see [Best Practices for EDUs](https://github.com/lmnleaf/github-getting-started-guides/blob/main/ghec/EDUs/edu-best-practices.md).

   # <Line>